joakim-brannstrom/dextool/plugin/mutate/doc/design/use_cases.md

  * Time-related functions test,
  * Robustness range test design for techniques above

-See [@softwareVerAndVal] for inspiration
+See [@softwareVerAndVal] for inspiration.

 ## Note
-It is costly to develop test cases because inspection is used to verify that they adher to the test design methods by manual inspection.
+It is costly to develop test cases because inspection is used to verify that they adhere to the test design methods by manual inspection.
 The intention is to try and automate parts or all of this to lower the development cost and at the same time follow DO-178C.

+## Note 2
+It may not be feasible to completely replace an activity.
+But parts of them should be possible.
+One that is currently being explored is to ensure a certain minimal quality of test cases.
+ * Test cases must verify *something*.
+A test case that do not kill any mutant is probably a junk test.
+ * Test cases that fully overlap what they test.
+Test cases that kill exactly the same set of mutants are probably equivalent.
+One of them is probably redundant.

 # REQ-plugin_mutate_test_design_metric
 partof: REQ-plugin_mutate_inspection_of_test_proc